The Untold Story 2

+Despite it has no relationship to prior movie, it is also based on a true crime, in this case based on Tai Po Plover Cove Garden murder in 1993, in which the murderer operated a siu mei shop and disposed his victim's corpse by deep-frying and chopping it up, which was compared to chopping Siu yuk.

 Plot

 An unhappily married couple, Chung and his wife Kuen in Hong Kong invite the wife's beautiful cousin, who has survived a horrifying experience in Mainland China, to live with them.
 She has her own special way of overcoming hardship and becomes the master of the barbecue.